krotik/eliasdb/doc/embedding.md

 ----------------------
 Besides direct lookups and iterators the datastore also supports higher search functionality such as phrase searching and a query language.

 All data in the datastore is indexed.
-To query for a cerain phrase you can run a phrase search:
+To query for a certain phrase you can run a phrase search:
 ```
 idx, idxerr := gm.NodeIndexQuery("main", "mynode")
 if idxerr == nil {